bogaudio/BogaudioModules/README.md

 ![Utilities screenshot](doc/www/utilities.png)

+#### DETUNE

+A 1V/octave pitch processor, for controlling a detuned oscillator pair.
+A reference pitch in raised and lowered by the number of cents (hundredths of a semitone) specified by the knob and CV, and output at OUT+ and OUT-.
+The input pitch is output at THRU.

 #### DGATE

 A triggerable gate with duration up to 10 seconds, with an optional pre-delay of up to 10 seconds.
 A trigger pulse is output at END when a delay/gate cycle ends.
 If the STOP/LOOP switch is set to LOOP, or if the trigger is high when the cycle ends, the cycle repeats.